liviobue/ml2_project/README.md

 ### Example

 Initially, the AI might respond to a user's "thank you" with an image description.
 After adding few-shot examples where the AI correctly responds to "thank you" with an appropriate reply, the AI learns to handle such inputs correctly.

+However, new problems arose with the few/zero-shot examples.
+The AI began incorporating scenes from other videos.
+Therefore, it should only include examples from the same video.

 ### How to Use Few-Shot Prompting